SamirSaad786/termination-scanner/README.md

 | **Agent 4 — Timing Pattern Agent** | Calculates proximity of termination dates to FMLA leave, ADA accommodation requests, and other protected events. | Protected-class timing is its own legal theory.
 Findings here must not be entangled with any other signal. |
 | **Agent 5 — Synthesis Agent** | Assembles clean outputs from Agents 1–4.
 Produces the final diagnostic brief. | Never interprets raw data.
 Error traceability requires that any fault in the final report be assignable to a specific upstream agent. |

 **Execution flow:** Agent 0 runs first in isolation.
-Agents 1–4 run in parallel, each receiving Agent 0's extracted policy ruleset plus the sanitized CSV.
+Agents 1 through 4 run sequentially, each receiving Agent 0's extracted policy ruleset plus the sanitized CSV.
 Agent 5 runs last, receiving only the structured JSON outputs of Agents 1–4 — never raw data.
+Sequential execution ensures no rate limit collisions and gives each agent full processing time.

 ---